Most of our patients can get an appointment on the same day.

 If you think you may have symptoms of COVID-19, please visit NHS 111 online.
 If you have other health concerns or questions about COVID-19, you can use the AXA Doctor at Hand service.
 They’ll be able to help you with prevention advice, what to look out for, and risk factors including recent travel, your age, previous medical conditions and any medication you’re on such as immunosuppressants.

-Register for your AXA Doctor at Hand account today to speak to a GP and to set up your medical records.Activate now
+Create an account today to speak to a GP, to set up your medical records and add family members included on your Health-on-Line membership.Activate now

 You can view the AXA Doctor at Hand terms and conditions here: